RCGP Scotland

 If you have any queries about RCGP Scottish Council, you can direct these to ScottishC@rcgp.org.uk

-RCGP Scotland AiT and First5 Committee
+RCGP Scotland GP Registrar and First5 Committee

 The committee was formed as a sub-committee of RCGP Scottish Council, which it reports directly to and is governed by.
-The aim of the committee is to give a voice to the future of general practice, by discussing areas of policy and membership that directly affect AiTs and First5.
+The aim of the committee is to give a voice to the future of general practice, by discussing areas of policy and membership that directly affect GP registrars and First5.
 The Chair of the committee is a member of Scottish Council.

 The committee welcomes any input from members across Scotland, and can be contacted at: infoscotland@rcgp.org.uk